Russian Bolshoi dancer denies ordering acid attack as trial starts

 "I admit being guilty of attacking Filin.
 But I do not admit to doing it in cahoots with Pavel Dmitrichenko and Andrei Lipatov," he said, referring to the other two defendants.

-Zarutsky, 35, in the past spent 7 years in jail for battery, his defense lawyer Sergei Kuprianov said.
+Zarutsky, 35, in the past spent 7 years in jail for battery, his defence lawyer Sergei Kuprianov said.

 He said under Russian law, the maximum jail sentence would be lower if the judge ruled the suspects were not acting as a group and found only one person responsible.